yliu9418/QNLP-1/README.md

 To check quantum computing concepts, check Nielsen and Chuang book [[1]](#references), to know how parameterized in quantum circuits [[2]](#references), some QNLP tools can be found in ref. [[3]](#references) if you want to know more about text structure [[4]](#references),

+## Purpose

+The main goal in these sessions is to create a QNLP collaborative repository, therefore you should clone and work with Pull Request.

+# Introduction<a name="intro"></a>

+Quantum computing is an interesting field to work.
+It is an area with some applications and it can be powerful if it is combined with Machine Learning area.
+Recently, we can explore applications on several topics such as computer vision, cybersecurity, economy, finance, science and others.
+In particular, this repository is to create an interesting and repository on QNLP to help your career on the next generation of scientists.

+Consider this a recent topic and it very probably you have a lot questions without solve, but don't worry, it is part to be a scientist.

+# Implementation<a name="instructions"></a>

+Create your and NB into the examples folder, and try to explain every step.
+Don't forget to write your name and your contributor names.

+Use readme.md into the examples folder to provide a summary.

 # References<a name="references"></a>